ansys/pyprimemesh/doc/source/user_guide/fileio.rst

     * You must install and configure Workbench CAD readers or plug-ins (Ansys Geometry Interfaces) while installing Ansys Workbench.

-    * In order to preserve shared topology the Workbench CAD reader route must be used.
+    * To preserve shared topology, the Workbench CAD reader route must be used.

     * Patterned name selections are not supported for the SpaceClaim or Discovery CAD reader routes.
       To import patterned named selections the Workbench CAD reader route can be used.